Frequently Asked Questions

 Answer: Click for full list of areas

-Question: Do my fire extinguishers have to be serviced by the same day of the month each year?
+Question: Do my fire extinguishers have to be serviced on the same day of the month each year?

 Answer: No, This is due to the British Standards for portable fire extinguishers stating that the service frequency is annual +/- a month.
 This means that the actual day when they were serviced the previous year is irrelevant.
 You can even have them serviced in the month prior or the month after the fire extinguishers were originally due for inspection.